 The draft rules, in their current form, are attached as Attachment 2.
 This draft includes the "new" rules (developed as a result of 2019 legislation, and to align the disclosure rules with the practical realities of the e-filing system).
-Changes from the last draft reviewed by the Commission are indicated with highlighting and comments.
 These rules have been reviewed and approved by the Department of the Attorney General, but have not yet been reviewed and approved by the Office of the Governor.